thruston/python-tabulate/README.md

     pivot wide|long  reshape, tidyr, melt/cast, simple tables roll [col]
     gen pattern      generate new rows
+    normalize ["table" | "row"]
+                     normalize the numeric values so that they add to 1 tap "x-expression"
+                     adjust the numeric values with the given expression

 You can string together as many verbs (plus optional arguments) as you like.